WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 The ADC is a complex and clever circuit and getting very accurate reads from it requires special considerations which will be covered in a later part of this tutorial.
 However, for prototyping purposes, we can ignore those complexities and design with simple concepts in mind.

-When using a voltage divider with Netduino's analog input, we have to consider that the ADC has some resistance, and requires a certain amount of current to work.
+When using a voltage divider with Netduino's analog input, we have to consider that the ADC has some resistance and requires a certain amount of current to work.

 For prototyping purposes, we can assume that the ADC will provide about `11kΩ` in resistance (actually _impedance_, which we'll learn about later).
 Using Ohm's law, we can then calculate that it will require up to `0.3mA` of current: